dresden-ocl/dresdenocl/ocl20forEclipse/eclipse/tudresden.ocl20.pivot.examples.royalandloyal.constraints/README.txt

 This project extends the "royal and loyal" example provided in the plug-in tudresden.ocl20.pivot.examples.royalsandloyals.

-It contains the generated code for the OCL expressions provided with the "royal and loyal" example and some jUnit test cases which check the generated code.
+It contains JUnit test suite to test the generated code for the OCL expressions provided with the "royal and loyal" example.

+If you want to execute these JUnit tests successfully, you have to generate the AspectJ code for the constraints first!

+If you import this project from a jar file, please note that this project has a dependency to the plug-in tudresden.ocl20.pivot.examples.royalandloyal.
+You have to import this plug-in as a library or you have reference its content to execute the test suite successfully.

 This is an AspectJ project!